MEGA NOTEBOOK & JOURNAL REVIEW SERIESHardcover and Softcover Journals • Composition Notebooks • Spiral

 Buying excessive amounts of stationery supplies can get expensive.
-But in the interest of supporting my stationery hoarding habit, some of the links in these reviews are actually affiliate links to Amazon.
+But in the interest of supporting my stationery hoarding habit, some of the links in these reviews are actually affiliate links to Amazon or elsewhere.
 That simply means that when you click on those links and make a purchase, I will receive a small commission on those purchases at no additional cost to you.
 To put it into context, if you purchase a notebook that costs $15, I will earn about 58-cents or so.